manjirinamjoshi/notes-app/README.md

 "title" is a required field when creating or updating a note.

 The user can create multiple notes with the same title.
-Internally, the server generates a unique identifier everytime a note is created.
+Internally, the server generates a unique identifier everytime note is created.

-### X-Request-Id
+#### X-Request-Id Response Header

 Each request is intercepted and a unique "shortId" is generated that represents each request for traceability (for e.g. this microservice calls another ms then request-id will be passed along).
 Any logging produced will have the corresponding request-id associated for better troubleshooting.